 A wet basement is never a fun thing to deal with.
 If not rectified in time, this problem can sometimes have a serious impact not only on the condition and the value of the property, but also the health of its inhabitants.

 Usually the repairs are conservative in nature, like when there is a foundation crack or a tie snap seeping through a poured concrete foundation.
 At other times, as with block foundations, the problem needs a more effective approach.
 There are typically a number of options your plumbing expert will be able to offer you.
 Some of them would concern the interior of the basement, while others focus on its exterior.

-It is never a good idea to make a decision based on just the cost; cheaper solutions are hardly ever the best solutions.
+It is never a good idea to make a decision based on just the cost; cheaper solutions are hardly ever the best solutions, same is true for basement waterproofing services.
 Allow the circumstances to dictate which option is most suited for your needs.
 The severity of the leakage problem affecting your home may restrict the options available to you.
 It can also be that your budget and obstacles around the perimeter of your house may narrow down your options.

 IDENTIFY THE PROBLEM

 If your leakage problem does not depend on the severity of the rain and you experience seepage even in cases of light rain or a quick summer thunderstorm, you probably have an issue with your grading or downspouts and gutters.
 But if your basement survives light, quick rains but throws in the towel on prolonged showers or heavy downpours than it is likely because of the water table rising.